Are you looking for ways to sell more online, but hesitant to spend the money?

 - Post-Purchase.
 Send an email immediately after a purchase is made.
 Thank them and let them know what to expect, such as email notifications on shipping and new product offers.
 Also, invite them to like or follow your social media channels.

 - Loyal Customers.
 Ensure your loyal customers know they are No. 1.
 Provide exclusive new product releases and first offers to these customers.
 Ask them for reviews and testimonials in exchange for a discount or trial on a new product.

 - Re-engagement.
 For those who have been engaged for 60 days or more, make a last effort to entice them to make a purchase before unsubscribing them from your email sends.

-When you combine a beefed-up online store, video and email, you have a winning strategy for growing onlines sales year over year.
+When you combine a fully optimized online store, snazzy video content and strategic email campaigns, you have a winning strategy for growing online sales year over year.